 They also gave us some don’ts:

-- Don’t assume that because the person is having difficulty understanding, they must be stupid
+- Don’t assume that the person is unintelligent because they have difficulty understanding.

-Both Geoff and Peter have made remarkable progress in their communication skills, and they each offered some words of encouragement for people who have had a stroke.
+Both Geoff and Peter have made remarkable progress, and they each offered some words of encouragement for people who have had a stroke.

 Geoff’s advice is:

 “Take time to recover, and, when communicating, take time to explain, and don’t let yourself feel rushed.”

 - Persevere and don’t give up.
 Things will gradually improve, but not as quickly as you want them to.

 - Expect peaks and troughs in your recovery

 - Enjoy relaxing with something you are familiar with, for example, old films, music, or whatever your “comforter” is.

 Peter explains that after a stroke, a person might feel as if they are in a bubble.
 “It helps if you can get someone to understand that,” he says.

 Friends and family members can take steps to help a person restore their communication skills after a stroke.